Timokleia/DeepLabCut/docs/maDLC_UserGuide.md

 autotune: property of TensorFlow, somehow faster if 'false' (as Eldar found out, see https://github.com/tensorflow/tensorflow/issues/13317).
 Default: False

 displayiters: this variable is actually set in pose_config.yaml.
 However, you can overwrite it with this hack.
 Don't use this regularly, just if you are too lazy to dig out the pose_config.yaml file for the corresponding project.
 If None, the value from there is used, otherwise it is overwritten!
 Default: None

 saveiters: this variable is actually set in pose_config.yaml.
 However, you can overwrite it with this hack.
 Don't use this regularly, just if you are too lazy to dig out the pose_config.yaml file for the corresponding project.
 If None, the value from there is used, otherwise it is overwritten!
 Default: None

 maxiters: This sets how many iterations to train.
 This variable is set in pose_config.yaml.
 However, you can overwrite it with this.
 If None, the value from there is used, otherwise it is overwritten!
 Default: None

+pytorch-specific parameters:

+- maxepochs: int, optional
+  specifies the total number of epochs for training, where an epoch is a complete pass through the training dataset. replaces the         `maxiters` parameter used in TensorFlow configurations. set in pose_config.yaml but can be overridden. default: None

+- save_epochs: int, optional
+  determines how often epochs are saved, replacing the `saveiters` parameter for TensorFlow. this setting controls the frequency of       model saving during the training process. set in pose_config.yaml but can be overridden default: None

 ```

 ### Evaluate the Trained Network: